dwmuller/NMSInventoryExplorer/README.md

 with it, you can get programming very quickly, and the documentation for the language and its libraries is quite good.

-## Testing

-The software currently locates your most recent game save file and reads that.
-Thus it assumes that you have a game save file from a recent version of the game.

-TODO:
-* Support older versions (without obfuscated JSON tags).
-* Allow selection of file, include a test file in project.

 ## Building

 To build a release, simply open the NMSInventoryExplorer.rkt file with